-Unit 3 Unit 4 Novel study Windows into other worlds
+Unit 3 Unit 4 Short response (written): Detention Multimodal response: Windows into other worlds

 The English online course follows the Australian Curriculum which is studied in all Australian states.
 The course is available in an electronic format.
 Some texts are used to support some of the units.
 All other resources are in digital format and are incorporated into the electronic courses.